 It was just my luck that the hospital was overcrowded with patients and all the staff were busy.
 As I wasn't getting any contractions at the time of arrival they made us wait in an empty birthing suite that was no longer in use.
 While we were waiting, contractions finally started therefore they hooked me up to a monitor to measure how far apart they were.
 After 15 minutes they were ready to send me home, though given it was busy there were no staff around to release me.

 My contractions suddenly became much more intense and were happening every three minutes.
 The midwife had said earlier once your contractions are three minutes apart that is when you should return to hospital to be admitted.
-Another 15 minutes passed and I'm telling my support person where the hell are the midwives I need to be admitted I'm going into labour.
-As they had only tested me 15 minutes ago they took their sweet time responding to my call as they assumed I was just a dramatic pregnant woman.
+Another 15 minutes passed and I'm telling my cousin who came for support, where the hell are the midwives I need to be admitted I'm going into labour.
+Since they had only tested me 15 minutes ago they took their time responding to my call, as they assumed I was just a dramatic pregnant woman.
 When they heard my screams bellowing down the hallway they soon came running.

 There were no available rooms that were fully equipped so they had to wait to discharge another patient before taking me in.
 It had become a blur to me at that point I was in so much pain.
 They had wheeled me on a chair into a spare room then had me wait on a spare bed until a bed was available for me.
 I was screaming for pain relief while I was stretched out on the bed in pain.
 My contractions were about a minute apart at this point.

-I finally was given gas which didn't exactly relieve much pain as I was still screaming through the tube while my support people were telling me to breath.
+I was finally given gas which didn't exactly relieve much pain as I was still screaming through the tube while my cousin and Aunt were telling me to breath.
+My poor cousin had to call for backup as I nearly broke her fingers holding her hand for support.
 I didn't want to leave the bed as I could not move, although the midwives kept trying to encourage me to walk around the room or try standing positions as it would be easier.

-I'd love to hear your stories in the comments below. (only available via desktop)
+What was pregnancy and childbirth like for you?
+I'd love to hear your stories in the comments below.